apache/arrow-site/_posts/2022-10-30-multi-column-sorts-in-arrow-rust-part-1.md

 ## Introduction

-Sorting is one of the most fundamental operations in modern databases and other analytic systems, underpinning common operators such as aggregates, joins, window functions, merge, and more.
+Sorting is one of the most fundamental operations in modern databases and other analytic systems, underpinning important operators such as aggregates, joins, window functions, merge, and more.
 By some estimates, more than half of the execution time in data processing systems is spent sorting.
 Optimizing sorts is therefore vital to improving query performance and overall system efficiency.

 Sorting is also one of the most well studied topics in computer science.
-The classic survey paper for databases is [Implementing Sorting in Database Systems](https://dl.acm.org/doi/10.1145/1132960.1132964) by Goetz Graefe which provides a thorough academic treatment that is still very applicable today.
+The classic survey paper for databases is [Implementing Sorting in Database Systems](https://dl.acm.org/doi/10.1145/1132960.1132964) by Goetz Graefe which provides a thorough academic treatment and is still very applicable today.
 However, it may not be obvious how to apply the wisdom and advanced techniques described in that paper to modern systems.
+In addition, the excellent [DuckDB blog on sorting](https://duckdb.org/2021/08/27/external-sorting.html) highlights many sorting techniques, and mentions a comparable row format, but it does not explain how to efficiently sort variable length strings or dictionary encoded data.

-In this blog post we explain in detail the new [row format](https://docs.rs/arrow/25.0.0/arrow/row/index.html) in the [Rust implementation](https://github.com/apache/arrow-rs) of [Apache Arrow](https://arrow.apache.org/), and how this can be used to perform blazingly fast multi-column sorts.
-The excellent [DuckDB blog on sorting](https://duckdb.org/2021/08/27/external-sorting.html) highlights several sorting techniques, and mentions such a comparable row format, but it does not explain how to efficiently sort variable length strings or dictionary encoded data, which we do in this post.
+In this blog post we explain in detail the new [row format](https://docs.rs/arrow/25.0.0/arrow/row/index.html) in the [Rust implementation](https://github.com/apache/arrow-rs) of [Apache Arrow](https://arrow.apache.org/), and how we used to make sorting more than [3x](https://github.com/apache/arrow-rs/pull/2929) faster than an alternate comparator based approach.
+The benefits are especially pronounced for strings, dictionary encoded data, and sorts with large numbers of columns.

 ## Multicolumn / Lexicographical Sort Problem

 Most languages have native, optimized operations to sort a single column (array) of data, which are specialized based on the type of data being sorted.
-The reason that sorting is typically more challenging in analytic systems is that they must:
+The reason that sorting is typically more challenging in analytic systems is that it must:

-1. Support sorting by multiple columns of data
+1. Support multiple columns of data
 2. The column types are not knowable at compile time, and thus the compiler can not typically generate optimized code.

 Multicolumn sorting is also referred to as lexicographical sorting in some libraries.

 For example, given sales data for various customers and their state of residence, a user might want to find the lowest 10 orders for each state.
-One way to do so is to order the data first by `State` and then by `Orders`:

 ```text
 Customer | State | Orders